ParneetRehill/gilded-rose-kata/README.md

 we can begin selling a new category of items.
 First an introduction to our system:

-	- All items have a SellIn value which denotes the number of days we have to sell the item SellIn > 0, sell by date has not passed.
+	- All items have a SellIn value which denotes the number of days we have to sell the item SellIn < 0, sell by date has passed.
-		SellIn < 0, sell by date has passed.
 	- All items have a Quality value which denotes how valuable the item is.
 	- At the end of each day our system lowers both values for every item

 Pretty simple, right?
 Well this is where it gets interesting:

-	- Once the sell by date has passed, Quality degrades twice as fast
+	- Once the sell by date has passed, Quality degrades twice as fast (and increases twice as fast, where applicable)
 	- The Quality of an item is never negative
 	- "Aged Brie" actually increases in Quality the older it gets
 	- The Quality of an item is never more than 50